DS Smith (OTCMKTS:DITHF) Reaches New 12-Month High at $5.30

-DS Smith Plc (OTCMKTS:DITHF) shares reached a new 52-week high during mid-day trading on Tuesday .
-The company traded as high as $5.30 and last traded at $5.30, with a volume of 0 shares.
+DS Smith Plc (OTCMKTS:DITHF) hit a new 52-week high on Monday .
+The stock traded as high as $5.30 and last traded at $5.30, with a volume of 4785 shares changing hands.
 The stock had previously closed at $5.30.

-Several equities analysts have recently commented on DITHF shares.
-Zacks Investment Research lowered DS Smith from a “buy” rating to a “hold” rating in a research report on Thursday, November 12th.
-UBS Group reissued a “neutral” rating on shares of DS Smith in a research report on Wednesday, November 4th.
-Finally, JPMorgan Chase & Co. reissued an “overweight” rating on shares of DS Smith in a report on Friday, December 11th.
-Four investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and a consensus target price of $4.50.
+Several equities analysts have recently weighed in on DITHF shares.
+UBS Group reiterated a “neutral” rating on shares of DS Smith in a research note on Wednesday, November 4th.
+Zacks Investment Research downgraded DS Smith from a “buy” rating to a “hold” rating in a research report on Thursday, November 12th.
+Finally, JPMorgan Chase & Co. restated an “overweight” rating on shares of DS Smith in a research report on Friday, December 11th.
+Four analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+DS Smith has a consensus rating of “Hold” and an average target price of $4.50.

 DS Smith Plc designs and manufactures corrugated packaging and plastic packaging for consumer goods.
 The company offers transit and transport, consumer, retail and shelf ready, online and e-retail, industrial, hazardous, multi-material, inserts and cushioning, and electrostatic discharge packaging products, as well as wrap arounds, trays, and bag-in-boxes; displays and promotional packaging products; corrugated pallets; Sheetfeeding products; packaging machine systems; and Sizzlepak, a stuffing material made of paper, folded in a zigzag shape, and cut into narrow strips, as well as provides packaging consultancy services.